 Most people have heard of the German Shepherd Dog breed.
 This medium-large dog is a popular breed in the United States.
 However, not everyone has heard of the Blue German Shephard and if they have, they may not know too much about this particular type of dog.
-Here is what you need to know about the blue German Shepherd.
+While the White German Shepherd is more common, here is what you need to know about the blue German Shepherd.

 A blue German Shepherd is simply one color variation of the German Shepherd Dog breed.
 They are distinctive as their coats are a blue/gray color and they also have blue eyes.
 There are actually three variations of a blue German Shepherd Dog as they come in blue and tan, blue and sable, or blue and black.

 The color of a German Shepherd Dog is determined by genetics.
 This breed of dog has two types of genes that dictate the color and appearance of a dog.
 The first of these genes decides the color of the fur and the second gene dictates whether or not a dog has markings and how these are distributed across the fur.
 For example, some German Shepherd Dogs are a solid color while others are bi-color.